20 French slang words YOU NEED TO KNOW in 2023

-Wesh brother, what's up with that look?
+Wesh brother, what's with the look?
 It's really embarrassing.

 Don't worry, it's normal.
 I used mostly slang words.

-Today we are going to see 20 slang words, 20 expressions that are used a lot by young people in France and to help you, you will be able to find in the description, you will be able to download a card which takes back these words, an explanation and a setting in context.
+Today we're going to look at 20 slang words, 20 expressions that are used a lot by young people in France, and to help you, you'll find in the description, you can download a sheet that includes these words, an explanation and a contextualization.

 So feel free to download it in the description.

-The goal of this video is for you to be aware of these words so that you can understand them if you watch French shows on TV, if you watch recent series or movies, or if you follow, for example, influencers on TikTok or on Instagram who might use these words.
+The aim of this video is for you to know these words so that you can understand them if you watch French-language shows on TV, if you watch recent series or films, or if you follow, for example, influencers on TikTok or Instagram who might use these words.

-Before starting, I would like to thank the partner of this video, Lingopie.
-I have already told you about this streaming platform that allows you to learn French thanks to video contents, thanks to series, thanks to TV shows in French.
+Before I start, I'd like to thank the partner of this video, Lingopie.
+I've already told you about this streaming platform that lets you learn French through video content, series and TV shows in French.

 I tell you very often, learning French in a context helps you retain vocabulary in the long term.

-You choose a series, for example "Fais pas ci, fais pas ça", and you can put the subtitles in French.
-When you have a doubt about a word, when you don't know a word, you can click on it.
+You choose a series, for example "Fais pas ci, fais pas ça", and you can set the subtitles in French.
+When you're not sure about a word, you can click on it.

-The word will then be added to the vocabulary that you want to learn, that you need to review.
-You will then have games to review this vocabulary and each time you can review it in context.
+The word will then be added to the vocabulary you want to learn and revise.
+You'll then have games to help you revise this vocabulary, and each time you can review it in context.

-There are also other very useful features to help you progress, for example the mach up subtitles.
-You have the subtitles in English or in your language and the key words, the most important words will be displayed in French.
+There are also other useful features to help you progress, such as mach up subtitles.
+You have subtitles in English or in your own language, and key words, the most important words, are displayed in French.

-Lingopie offers different types of very affordable subscriptions, but right now you have a discount of minus 70% for lifetime access.
+Lingopie offers a range of very affordable subscriptions, but right now you'll get a discount of minus 70% for lifetime access.

-If you are interested, you can follow the link in the description and you also have seven days to test this tool, to see if it suits you.
+If you're interested, you can follow the link in the description, and you also get seven days free to test this tool, to see if it's right for you.

 Let's get back to our slang words and expressions.